Google DeepMind Software Engineer Interview: The Full Process, Decoded

 DeepMind Is More Research-Oriented Than Any Google Product Team

-Several interviewers and hiring sources confirm the same pattern: DeepMind's hiring committee skews more academic than a standard Google product team committee.
+The hiring committee skews more academic than a standard Google product team committee.
+The same techinterview.org breakdown notes "math and theory rounds that Google product teams generally do not have," and a committee that stays "research-heavy, even for engineering roles."
 Think less FAANG product loop, more PhD cohort with a generous budget.

 What that means in practice: